Key Takeaways

 RSI Swing Rejections

-Swing rejections focus on RSI behavior after leaving an extreme zone.
+Swing rejections focus on RSI behaviour after leaving an extreme zone.

 Bullish swing rejection (oversold recovery):